zackboll/opencv_core_ada/README.md

 A thick, idiomatic Ada binding for the **OpenCV Core** module.

-`opencvcore_ada` is intended to provide a safe Ada-facing API over OpenCV's Core data structures and array operations without exposing C++ ABI details to Ada applications.
-The binding uses a stable C ABI shim between Ada and C++, preserves OpenCV ownership and numeric semantics, and presents common OpenCV concepts through Ada types, controlled objects, overloads, generics, ranges, and exceptions.
+`opencvcore_ada` provides a safe Ada-facing API over OpenCV Core data structures and array operations without exposing C++ ABI details to Ada applications.
+The binding uses a stable C ABI shim between Ada and C++, preserves OpenCV ownership and numeric semantics, and presents common OpenCV concepts through Ada controlled types, strong enums and records, overloads, generics, ranges, and exceptions.

 > **Project status:** active development, `0.1.0-dev`.
 >
-> **Current baseline:** the current `main` branch passes **128/128 AUnit tests** as of August 2026.
+> **Current baseline:** **218 AUnit tests** in the current development suite as of August 2026.
 >
-> **Current practical completion:** approximately **35–40%** of a broad, portable, user-facing dense-`Mat` OpenCV Core binding, with approximately **60–65%** of the Core foundation likely to be needed by downstream Ada OpenCV modules already in place.
+> **Current milestone status:** the mask/selection and channel-manipulation milestones are complete; the core 2-D matrix layout/rearrangement milestone is largely complete; reductions now include `Trace` and axis-based `Reduce`.

 ## Goals